Easy Instant Pot Lazy Lasagna Casserole

 - Mozzarella Cheese

 Cook the beef.
-First, you’ll start by browning some ground beef in the insert pot of the Instant Pot.
-Drain the grease and add the beef back to the insert pot.
+First, you’ll use the Saute function to brow some ground beef in the insert pot of the Instant Pot.

 You could also use mafalda pasta (or any other medium pasta shape, such as rotini or penne).